apache/shardingsphere/docs/document/content/user-manual/shardingsphere-jdbc/spring-namespace/rules/sharding.en.md

 | type      | Attribute | Sharding audit algorithm type       |
 | props (?) | Tag       | Sharding audit algorithm properties |

-Please refer to [Built-in Sharding Algorithm List](/en/user-manual/common-config/builtin-algorithm/sharding) and [Built-in Key Generate Algorithm List](/en/user-manual/common-config/builtin-algorithm/keygen) for more details about type of algorithm.
+Please refer to [Built-in Sharding Audit Algorithm List](/en/user-manual/common-config/builtin-algorithm/sharding), [Built-in Key Generate Algorithm List](/en/user-manual/common-config/builtin-algorithm/keygen) and [Built-in Sharding Audit Algorithm List](/en/user-manual/common-config/builtin-algorithm/audit) for more details about type of algorithm.

 > Attention: Inline expression identifier can use `${...}` or `$->{...}`, but `${...}` is conflict with spring placeholder of properties, so use `$->{...}` on spring environment is better.